guaraqe/guaraqe.github.io/src/cv.md

 - **Tweag I/O** -- *2018/09 - Present* <br>
   **Software engineer.**
-  Development of software as a consultant for both large and small companies using various technologies, but especially Haskell, Nix and Terraform.
-  Edition and writing of posts for the [company blog](https://www.tweag.io/blog).
+  I work as a software engineering consultant for Tweag, mainly with Haskell, Nix and functional programming-related tech stacks.
+I have more than 5 years of experience in different environments and companies, ranging from academia to banking and logistics.
+I am the project lead for my latest mission.
+I am an editor for the [company technical blog](https://www.tweag.io/blog).

+- **Tashkent State Dental Institute** -- *2022/02 - Present* <br>
+  **Lecturer.**
+  Teaching of physics, mathematics and informatics courses to the university's medical and dentistry students.

+- **Tashkent State Dental Institute** -- *2020/11 - 2021/11* <br>
+  **Guest Lecturer.**
+  Guest lectures on physics related to the medical and biological sciences to the university's medical and dentistry students.

-- **Turin Polytechnic University in Tashkent** -- *2020/09 - Present* <br>
+- **Turin Polytechnic University in Tashkent** -- *2020/09 - 2021/08* <br>
   **Physics lecturer.**
   Teaching of fundamental physics courses to the university's engineering students.